stevemcquaid/ButlerHouse/docs/README.md

 ![](./img/3-web-or-mls-02-IMG_0010.jpg)

-## A Contemporary 2-Bedroom Unit with Private Entrance, and Prime Butler-Tarkington Location
+## Contemporary 2-Bedroom Apartment with Private Entrance, and Prime Butler-Tarkington Location
 Discover the perfect blend of comfort, style, and convenience in this exceptional 2-bedroom unit, nestled within the highly desirable Butler-Tarkington neighborhood of Indianapolis, IN.
 Just moments away from Butler University and the iconic Hinkle Fieldhouse, this property offers a unique opportunity for an elevated lifestyle.

 ![](./img/49-web-or-mls-12-IMG_8950.jpg)